alphagov/accessibility-community-notes-and-discussion/requirement2.md

 ## Meeting Requirement 2

-Test your service for compatibility with different Assistive Technologies (AT).
+Your service must be compatible with common Assistive Technologies (AT), including screen magnifiers, screen readers and speech recognition tools.

 Note: your service must also be tested with disabled people who use AT, as part of [Requirement 3: Usable accessibility](requirement3.md).